 In this blog, we will talk about 2 join optimizations introduced in Qubole Presto:

 - Dynamic Filtering

-We also present improvement in runtime of TPC-DS queries due to these join optimizations.
-Specifically we show that:
+We also present improvement in the runtime of TPC-DS queries due to these join optimizations.
+Specifically, we show that:

 - Join Reordering provides a maximum improvement of 6X.

 - Dynamic Filtering provides 2.8X geomean improvement and 14X maximum improvement.

 - Due to better resource utilization from these optimizations, Qubole Presto can now run 90 TPC-DS queries compared to 72 without these optimizations.

 These optimizations have been added to QDS Presto version 0.180 and we are working with the open-source community to incorporate these optimizations back to open-source Presto code.

 Our setup for running the TPC-DS benchmark was as follows:

 Cluster: 16 c3.4xlarge in AWS us-east region.